"We independently review the products we recommend! When you buy through links on AHealthyBowl.com, We may earn an affiliate commission. Learn more"

 Preheat the oven to 350 F. Grease baking sheets or butter papers with melted butter or oil.

 Use an electric mixer for dough.
-I always advise using Hamilton Beach Classic Stand and Hand Mixer for the dough recipes.
-These mixers can regulate the mixing speeds and have many attachments to fulfill kitchen tasks.
+I always advise using Hamilton Beach Classic Stand and Hand Mixer for the dough recipes, because this mixer regulates the mixing speed and has multiple attachments to fulfill kitchen tasks.

 Attach the whisk attachment and use a medium-sized bowl.
 Pour in olive oil and sugar.
 Whisk on medium speed until the mixture gets a white, creamy, and foamy texture.